Air Fryer Chicken Wings

 Serving Suggestions

 What kind of side dishes do you like to serve with chicken wings?
 While veggie sticks and bleu cheese are always popular, there are so many other cool ideas out there to try!
-These are some of my favorites.
+Some of my favorites include crispy sweet potato wedges—a nutritious and delicious option that the whole family will love.

 chicken wings on a platter served with sriracha sauce, ranch, and celery sticks.